 At the top of the camera, you’ll find a screw hole that allows you to attach the mounting kit to the camera and mount it easily in your preferred location.
 You’ll find a similar screw hole below the camera as well to make room for more stability.

 The Reolink Duo 2 Wi-Fi version, although described as a Wi-Fi-powered security camera, also comes with an Ethernet port.
 This enables you to connect this Wi-Fi version of the Reolink Duo 2 via Ethernet if you have a router, and you prefer to connect your camera via Ethernet.
-Also, when you’re just setting up your camera, it comes in handy and can help you set up your camera wirelessly and effortlessly.
+But note that if you are doing this, you would have to power up the camera with a D.C power adapter or PoE injector.
 With a LAN connection, it is over a hundred times easier to set up.
 They don’t mention this on Reolink’s official page.
 So, guess that’ll come as a pleasant surprise.

 Besides the additional screw joint below the camera, you’ll also find a speaker.
 This allows you to talk using your Reolink mobile app and communicate with anyone outside.
 Besides, it doubles as a siren that you can blast out just by hitting a button.

 Also below the Reolink Duo 2 cameras, you’ll find an area covered by the screw panel.
-Here, you can simply slot in an SD card to expand your storage.
-With this, you can expand your storage by up to 256GB.
+Here, you can simply slot in an SD card to store your recordings.
+With this, you have up to a maximum of 256GB of SD card storage.
+Do note also that if you are looking into having cloud storage, the Reolink Duo 2 Wi-Fi or PoE do not support the Reolink cloud storage.

 Overall, the design is almost without any fault.
 It is compact with two effective lenses that are stitched digitally into a unit.
 Besides, with the IP66 rating, you can enjoy quite a wide deployment scope.
 You can completely prevent moisture or dust ingress and ultimately prolong your camera lifespan.